top of page

 About Us

-Seniors Care Network is responsible for the organization, coordination, management and governance of specialized geriatric services (SGS) within the geographical areas of Scarborough, Durham, Haliburton, Kawartha Lakes, Northumberland, and Peterborough.
-Key services include the planning, design, implementation, delivery, evaluation and ongoing quality improvement of clinical SGS.
-Additionally, applied heath research is a key component of Seniors Care Network’s mandate.
+Seniors Care Network is responsible for the organization, coordination, management and governance of specialized geriatric services (SGS) within the Central East Region of Ontario Health East (inclusive of Scarborough, Durham, Haliburton, Kawartha Lakes, Northumberland, and Peterborough).
+Key services include the planning, design, implementation, delivery, evaluation quality improvement, and performance monitoring of SGS.
+Additionally, subject-matter expertise is provided to partner organizations including Ontario Health Teams.

 Working as a regional network of partners, our mission is to create a coordinated, senior-friendly, high-quality system of care that optimizes the health and quality of life of older adults living with complex health condition (including frailty) and their families.
 Over the past decade, Seniors Care Network has played an instrumental role in the expansion of SGS in the Central East Region and continues to support Ontario Health Teams.